Pedro05Souza/UGC_Vault/README.md

 ## 🔧 Setting Up Project Dependencies

-Follow the steps below to set up the project and get it running in no time.
+Follow the steps below to set up the project and get it running.

-> **Note**: Without the proper enviroment variables configured, this project will **NOT** function as intended.

 ### 1️⃣ Setting Up a Virtual Environment